 How to blog for businesses: the basics

-Blog about stuff that interests your clients and prospects
+Blog about stuff that interests your clients/customers and prospects

 Good sources for posts are questions that you field frequently.
 Such as (ahem), "Why should businesses blog?"
 Current events and industry news also provide fodder.